-It’s an anticlimactic end to a dramatic archaeological mystery.
-In 2016, archaeologists announced that organic material or metal could be hidden behind the walls of the tomb—a clue that more might lie beyond its walls.
+To investigate the theory, the Egyptian government green-lit the use of ground-penetrating radar to analyze the terrain surrounding the tomb.
+Initial results from the scans in March 2016 suggested that organic material or metal could be hidden behind the walls of the tomb—a clue that more might lie beyond its walls.

 “Unfortunately, our work is not supporting this theory,” Francisco Porcelli, the archaeologist who presented the team’s findings, said in a press conference.

-Nefertiti was the principal wife of Akhenaten, Tutankhamen’s father.
+Nefertiti was the wife of Akhenaten, Tutankhamen’s father.
 It’s thought that she ruled alongside her pharaoh husband at one point, and that she may have become pharaoh herself after his death.
 However, her existence in the historical record is scant and her tomb has never been found.

 British archaeologist Nicholas Reeves originated the theory that her tomb might be tucked in next to King Tut’s.
-“If I’m right, we’re now faced with the extraordinary prospect of coming face-to-face with an intact Egyptian pharaonic tomb,” hetold NPR in 2015.
+“If I’m right, we’re now faced with the extraordinary prospect of coming face-to-face with an intact Egyptian pharaonic tomb,” he told NPR in 2015.
 “Not the tomb of any old king that nobody’s ever heard of, but the tomb of Nefertiti, a woman actually who was far more than a pretty face.”